UNIFORM

 the current home state of the child, the order most recently issued controls.

-under this chapter, the tribunal of this state shall issue a child support
+jurisdiction under this chapter, the tribunal of this state shall issue a child

 orders have been issued for the same obligor and same child, upon request of a

-party who is an individual or that is a support enforcement agency, a tribunal
+party who is an individual or that is a child support services agency, a

-of this state having personal jurisdiction over both the obligor and the obligee who is an individual shall determine which order
+the obligee who is an individual shall determine

-(4) A request to determine which is the controlling order shall
+(4) (a) A request to determine which is the controlling order shall

 be accompanied by a copy of every child support order in effect and the